 Indirect cost limits ensure that state and federal moneys are expended for intended uses and for allowable costs.
 Allowable costs include expenditures directly traceable to the program called direct expenditures, plus a limited allowance for overhead or indirect expenditures.
 In addition, some programs permit part of the allocation to be carried over from the current fiscal period to a future fiscal period.
 Indirect cost limits and carryover limits are defined in laws, rules, or program requirements.
+Many of the applicable rules are described in WAC 392-122-900.
 OSPI recovers money from districts that report insufficient direct program expenditures, after allowance for indirect charges and carryover, if permitted.
 This section describes indirect cost and carryover limits and recovery procedures for many state and federal programs.

 For budgeting purposes, districts typically calculate the minimum direct expenditure amount by dividing the program revenue by 1.00 plus the district's indirect expenditure rate.
 The remaining revenue is the maximum indirect charge.
 For example, if the total allocation is \$100,000 and the indirect limit is 3.0 percent, the following calculations are performed:

-''' 100,000 \div 1.03 = 97,087 Minimum direct program expenditures.

-100,000 - 97,087 = 2,913 Maximum indirect charges to the program. '''
+$100,000 \div 1.03 = 97,087$ Minimum direct program expenditures.
+100,000 - 97,087 = 2,913 Maximum indirect charges to the program.